Search EdWorkingPapers by author, title, or keywords.

 Covid-19 Education Research for Recovery

-Nearly all schools in the United States closed in spring 2020, at the onset of the COVID-19 pandemic.
-With a micropolitical lens, we analyze traditional public and charter schools reopenings for the 2020-21 school year in five urban districts.
-We provide a rich description of reopening decisions in each of our case districts.
+Purpose: Nearly all schools in the United States closed in spring 2020, at the onset of the COVID-19 pandemic.
+We analyze traditional public and charter school reopenings for the 2020-21 school year in five urban districts.
+We provide a rich and theoretically grounded description of how and why educational leaders made reopening decisions in each of our case districts.